genepattern/genepattern-python/README.md

 # GenePattern Python Library

 This is a Python library for working with GenePattern programmatically.
-Calls from this library execute the GenePattern REST API.
+Behind the scenes, calls from this library execute the GenePattern REST API.

-## Supported Versions
+## Supported Python Versions

-This library supports Python 2.7 and Python 3.4+.
-The bundled data submodule `gp.data` requires [pandas](http://pandas.pydata.org/) and Python 3, although the rest of the module does not.
+This library requires Python 3.4+.
+The bundled data submodule `gp.data` also requires [pandas](http://pandas.pydata.org/), although the rest of the module does not.

+**Python 2 Support:** Support for Python 2 was removed in version 1.4.0.
+Python 2 users should use version 1.3.1.

 ## Installing

 It is recommended to install this library from PIP.
 Simply execute the command below:

-> sudo pip install genepattern-python
+> pip install genepattern-python

 ## Upgrading

 To upgrade to the latest version of the library, execute the command below:

-> sudo pip install genepattern-python --upgrade
+> pip install genepattern-python --upgrade

 ## Tutorial